eyedeekay/sam-forwarder/README.md

-# ephemeral-eepSite-SAM
+# sam-forwarder
-An experiment to run an eepSite with an intentionally temporary destination using the SAM bridge.
-Think the netcat web server trick, but with SAM.
+Forward a local port to i2p over the SAM API.

 ## building